-The Second World War (1939-1945) is one of the most important events of the twentieth century, and one of the most disastrous too.
+The Second World War (1939-1945) is one of the most tragic events in human history.
 Sixty million people (the majority of which were civilians) lost their lives in the conflict and incomparable destruction was left behind wherever it was fought.
-But during this terrifying time, while worrying about theirs and their loved one’s safety and watching the destruction of the world as they knew it, women would still worry about looking good.
+But during this terrifying time, women still worried about looking good.

-It may sound silly to some to worry about such a thing as beauty while your town was being bombarded and people dying all around you, but a swipe of lipstick or using hair dye was a way to retain their humanity and dignity (wars always bring out the worst in people) and femininity, to put on a brave face, to boost their morale as well as that of the soldiers, and have some fun, even if only for a little while.
+It may sound silly to some to worry about such a thing as beauty while your town is being bombarded and people are dying all around you.
+But a swipe of lipstick or using hair dye was a way to retain their humanity and dignity (wars always bring out the worst in people) and femininity, to put on a brave face, to boost their morale as well as that of the soldiers, and have some fun, even if only for a little while.

 Cosmetics in Europe during World War II